mage2tv/magento-cache-clean/readme.md

   actions by pressing `STRG+SHIFT+A`, then search for "registry...", then enable `nodejs.console.use.terminal` and restart the watcher process.

-* Not tested on Windows, please open an issue if you want to contribute.
+* Not tested a lot on Windows, please open an issue if you want to contribute.

 * If you run into the error `Error NOSPC` on Linux, run the command: